 What is Public Limited Company?

 A public limited company (PLC) is a company whose shares are freely traded on the stock exchange.
-This type of business allows members of the public to purchase shares and become part owners of the company.
-PLCs must comply with strict regulations to ensure transparency, accountability, and fairness to all shareholders.
-A key feature is that it can raise capital by issuing shares to the public.
+The ability for the general public to buy shares and become owners has thus made it a public limited company.
+A PLC has to adhere to the rules and regulations strictly to ensure transparency, accountability, and fair treatment for all shareholders.
+Raising capital by offering shares to the public seems to be the most common feature.

-An example of a Public Limited Company in India is Tata Consultancy Services (TCS).
-TCS is one of the largest IT services and consulting firms in India, and its shares are publicly traded on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE).
-As a public limited company, TCS adheres to strict regulatory compliance, including quarterly financial disclosures and annual reports, and allows the general public to buy and sell its shares.
-This structure enables TCS to raise significant capital, contributing to its extensive global operations and business growth.
+An example of a Public Limited Company (PLC) in India is Tata Consultancy Services.
+TCS is the largest IT services and consulting company in India, and its shares are traded on the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE).
+TCS is registered under the Public Limited Companies Act and is thus subject to approval from other regulatory authorities.
+TCS has to render, for instance, quarterly financial performance, annual reports, and share sale controls, along with any of its subsidiaries.
+This kind of structure can help the company to capitalize upon major projects and consequently many success stories.

 Features of Public Limited Company